ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

  2. Launch Beeline:
  ```
  beeline -u 'jdbc:hive2://XXXX-mn001.<changeme>.ae.appdomain.cloud:8443/;ssl=true;transportMode=http;httpPath=gateway/default/hive' -n clsadmin -p <yourClusterPassword>```
- 3. Create an external table in ORC format in IBM Cloud Object Storage.
-To be able to do this, your cluster must have been [configured to work with Cloud Object Storage](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-config-cluster-cos).
+ 3. Create an external table in ORC format in {{site.data.keyword.cos_full_notm}}.
+To be able to do this, your cluster must have been [configured to work with {{site.data.keyword.cos_short}}](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-config-cluster-cos).
  ```
  CREATE EXTERNAL TABLE orc_table(line STRING) STORED AS ORC LOCATION 'cos://mybucket.myprodservice/ORC'; ```
- 4. Load data from an ORC file stored in Cloud Object Storage into an external parquet table:
+ 4. Load data from an ORC file stored in {{site.data.keyword.cos_short}} into an external parquet table:
  ```
  LOAD DATA INPATH 'cos://mybucket.myprodservice/orc-file-11-format.orc' OVERWRITE INTO TABLE orc_table;
 select * from orc_table;
 ```
-`orc-file-11-format.orc` is an ORC file stored in the Cloud Object Storage bucket.
+`orc-file-11-format.orc` is an ORC file stored in the {{site.data.keyword.cos_short}} bucket.

 ## LLAP configuration on the cluster
 {: #llap-config}

 All the compute nodes on a Hive LLAP cluster are dedicated for LLAP related daemons.
-This means that there is no compute power left to these nodes to run other workloads.
+This means that there is no compute power left for  these nodes to run other workloads.
 Each compute node runs an LLAP daemon and some Tez query coordinators (based on the hardware type of the node) in Yarn containers.

 The following table shows the LLAP configuration for one node for each of the supported hardware types.